 - MSc International Business, Leadership & Management Online

-If you require a Tier 4 visa to study in the UK, you need to provide proof that you can support yourself and pay for your course (this will vary depending on your circumstances).
-For more information see: Tier 4 (General) student visa (gov.uk).
+If you require a Student Visa (gov.uk) – formerly known as a Tier 4 Visa – to study in the UK, you need to provide proof that you can support yourself and pay for your course (this will vary depending on your circumstances).

 Paying for your accommodation

-When you accept your room, you'll need to make an advanced payment.
+When you apply for your accommodation or accept your room, you may need to make an advanced payment – this will be detailed in your room offer email.
 Your rent will then be split over three instalments (one per term).
 Find out more about paying for your accommodation.

 Work while you study